robtweed/ewdDOM/README.md

 ##  EWD DOM

 This is a lightweight DOM implementation for Node.js.
-It differs from other DOM implementations by storing DOMs persistently in the extremely high-performance (http://glogalsdb.org)[Globals] database.
-By virtue of the in-process nature of the Globals APIs and the performance of the Globals database, the EWD DOM implementation uses the synchronous Globals APIs for Node.js, allowing the ewdDOM module to provide a fully object-oriented suite of DOM APIs.
+It differs from other DOM implementations by storing DOMs persistently in the extremely high-performance [Globals](http://glogalsdb.org)database.
+By virtue of the in-process nature of the Globals APIs and the performance of the Globals database, the EWD DOM implementation breaks with normally-accepted Node.js convention and uses the synchronous APIs for the Globals database, allowing the ewdDOM module to provide a fully object-oriented suite of DOM APIs.

-When using the EWD DOM APIs, you are directly manipulating persistent DOMs stored in the Globals database rather than an in-memory copy.
+When using the EWD DOM APIs, you are directly manipulating persistent DOMs stored in the Globals database rather than an in-memory copy of the DOMs.
 Once created, a DOM will persist until an explicit removeDocument() method is invoked.

 EWD DOMs can be created in two ways: